Maintaining trust and confidentiality in our working relationships is very important to me and I expect that is the same for you.

 We do not gather information that reveals your personal identity; only anonymous information is collected.
 An exception is when you decide to provide personal details such as your e-mail address for correspondence purposes.

 Viewing and Use of Our Web Sites

 Articles on our web sites and blogs may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 What Rights You May Have Over Your Data

 You can opt out of any free (non contracted) services such as receiving alerts to new blog articles that we publish.
 If you have an account on any of our sites, or have left comments, you can request to receive an electronic record of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.

 Concerns about Personal Data or Opting Out of Services

-You may write to me by using any of the contact means shown on our web sites or by using the red chat/leave message button that appears on the right hand side of this page.
+You may write to me by using any of the contact means shown on our web sites or by using the chat/leave message button/text that appears on the bottom right hand side of this page.
 The button will appear after a few seconds.